EleutherAI/website/content/faq.md

 #### Q: *When do you plan to have a model of that scale trained?
 Wouldn't that take a long time?*

-We asked some of our GPT-Neo and GPT-NeoX contributors about their predictions, and we got the following responses:
+We asked some of our GPT&#8209;Neo and GPT&#8209;NeoX contributors about their predictions, and we got the following responses:

 "Soon™"
 &nbsp;&nbsp;&nbsp;&nbsp;--- **Leo Gao**